squid-cache/squid-cache.github.io/KnowledgeBase/Benchmarks.rst

 The Measurement Factory benchmarked Squid 2.4, in particular IO systems in 2000 http://polygraph.ircache.net/Results/bakeoff-2/

-Bryan Migliorisi posted some analysis of [[Squid-2.6]] speeds under pressure on September 8th, 2009 at http://deserialized.com/reverse-proxy-performance-varnish-vs-squid-part-2/
+Bryan Migliorisi posted some analysis of [[Squid-2.6]] speeds under pressure on September 8th, 2009 at unfortunately a dynamic website that disappeared on us.

 ##please use [[MailTo(address AT domain DOT tld)]] for mail addresses; this will help hide them from spambots
 ----